-The TiO_2 industry is cyclical, and changes in industry economic conditions significantly impact earnings and operating cash flows.
-Changes in TiO_2 pricing, production volumes and customer demand, among other things, could significantly affect our liquidity.
+The TiO2 industry is cyclical, and changes in industry economic conditions significantly impact earnings and operating cash flows.
+Changes in TiO2 pricing, production volumes and customer demand, among other things, could significantly affect our liquidity.

 We routinely evaluate our liquidity requirements, alternative uses of capital, capital needs and availability of resources in view of, among other things, our dividend policy, our debt service and capital expenditure requirements and estimated future operating cash flows.
 As a result of this process, we have in the past and may in the future seek to reduce, refinance, repurchase or restructure indebtedness, raise additional capital, repurchase shares of our common stock, modify our dividend policy, restructure ownership interests, sell interests in our subsidiaries or other assets, or take a combination of these steps or other steps to manage our liquidity and capital resources.
 Such activities have in the past and may in the future involve related companies.
-In the normal course of our business, we may investigate, evaluate, discuss and engage in acquisition, joint venture, strategic relationship and other business combination opportunities in the TiO_2 industry.
+In the normal course of our business, we may investigate, evaluate, discuss and engage in acquisition, joint venture, strategic relationship and other business combination opportunities in the TiO2 industry.
 In the event of any future acquisition or joint venture opportunity, we may consider using then-available liquidity, issuing our equity securities or incurring additional indebtedness.

-At March 31, 2016, we had aggregate cash, cash equivalents and restricted cash on hand of \$56.8 million, of which \$55.4 million was held by non-U.S. subsidiaries.
-At March 31, 2016, we had approximately \$79.1 million available for additional borrowing under our North American revolving credit facility.
-Based on the terms of our European credit facility (including the net debt to EBITDA financial test discussed above), and the borrowers' EBITDA over the last three months ending March 31, 2016, our borrowing availability at March 31, 2016 under this facility is approximately 6% of the credit facility, or €6.7 million (\$7.5 million).
+At June 30, 2016, we had aggregate cash, cash equivalents and restricted cash on hand of \$80.6 million, of which \$77.9 million was held by non-U.S. subsidiaries.
+At June 30, 2016, we had approximately \$52.2 million available for additional borrowing under our North American revolving credit facility.
+Based on the terms of our European credit facility (including the net debt to EBITDA financial test discussed above) and the borrowers' EBITDA over the last six months ending June 30, 2016, our borrowing availability at June 30, 2016 under this facility is approximately 11% of the credit facility, or €13.7 million (\$15.2 million).
 We could borrow all available amounts under each of our credit facilities without violating our existing debt covenants.
-Based upon our expectation for the TiO2 industry and anticipated demands on cash resources, we expect to have sufficient liquidity to meet our short term obligations (defined as the twelve-month period ending March 31, 2017) and our long-term obligations (defined as the five-year period ending March 31, 2021, our time period for long-term budgeting).
+Based upon our expectation for the TiO2 industry and anticipated demands on cash resources, we expect to have sufficient liquidity to meet our short term obligations (defined as the twelve-month period ending June 30, 2017) and our long-term obligations (defined as the five-year period ending June 30, 2021, our time period for long-term budgeting).
 If actual developments differ from our expectations, our liquidity could be adversely affected.
+Our North American revolving credit facility matures in June 2017, and our European credit facility matures in September 2017.
+We believe we will be able to obtain an extension of these facilities in the normal course of business on or prior to their respective maturity dates.